vegaprotocol/documentation/docs/tools/vega-wallet/CLI-wallet/create-wallet.md

 :::

 ### View network list

-To view the list of available networks that you imported, plus those already available in the wallet configuration, run the following command:
+If you want to view the list of available networks that you imported, plus those already available in the wallet configuration, run the following command:

 <Tabs groupId="operating-systems">